JoeZhao84/CryptoArbitrage/crossEx.md

 We are market neutral during the whole process.

 ## Execution
 The execution of such strategy includes 2 pairs of making-taking executions.
-It's very positive that market moves when our maker got a fill, which deteriorates our profit or even incur loss.
+It's very possible that market moves when our maker got a fill, which deteriorates our profit or even incur loss.
 Empirically we observed slippage of 5bps, which can still be improved with quantitative method, e.g., signals.